ajyakshi/Retail-sales-analysis-SQL-Project/README.md

     quantity IS NULL OR price_per_unit IS NULL OR cogs IS NULL;

 3. Data Analysis & Findings

 The following SQL queries were developed to answer specific business questions:

+Q1.
 Write a SQL query to retrieve all columns for sales made on '2022-11-05:

 SELECT *
 FROM retail_sales
 WHERE sale_date = '2022-11-05';

+Q 2.
 Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 4 in the month of Nov-2022:

 SELECT
   *
 FROM retail_sales